YannGou/CCBounce/README.md

 ```

 The code can be simply runned with the commande "make" typed in a terminal opened in the same directory.
+**This is a research project.
+Expect bugs, report bugs, fix more bugs than you
+create.**

 ## Usage